 - 1. I will follow the rules and policies established by the Field Supervisor and the Levin College of Law, including but not limited to the rules for hours of office operation and absences, rules governing office procedures, requirements governing the submission of time logs, and all other requirements established by my Field Supervisor and my Faculty Supervisor. - 2.
-I will meet with my Faculty Supervisor before starting my externship, in order to understand the requirements for fulfilling the academic portion of my externship. - 3.
-I will complete all of the work hours required for this externship. - 4.
+I will meet with my Faculty Supervisor before starting my externship, in order to understand the requirements for the academic portion of my semester-in-practice. - 3.
+I will complete all of the work hours required for my semester-in-practice placement. - 4.
 I will complete all documentation required by the Field Supervisor and the Levin College of Law. - 5.
-I understand that the Field Supervisor will supervise me while I am at the externship site. - 6.
-I understand that I must act professionally and ethically and that I must maintain the confidentiality of information provided to me through this externship. - 7.
+I understand that the Field Supervisor will supervise me while I am at my placement. - 6.
+I understand that I must act professionally and ethically and that I must maintain the confidentiality of information provided to me while at my placement and while taking part in the semester-in-practice program. - 7.
 I will prepare for and participate in all meetings, including orientations, tutorials, and evaluation meetings scheduled by my Field Supervisor and my Faculty Supervisor. - 8.
 I will participate with my Faculty Supervisor in an on-line course, or other form of guided reflection, related to my externship and I will complete the written assignments necessary to satisfy this requirement.
 I understand that I must observe restrictions mandated by confidentiality and privilege when describing my work to my Faculty Supervisor. - 9.
-I will prepare and submit regular time logs to the office to the Externship Program Coordinator, Julie Barnes (barnes@law.ufl.edu), tel: 352-273-0604. - 10.
+I will prepare and submit regular time logs to the UF Law Externship & SIP Program using the forms provided (at externships@law.ufl.edu). - 10.
 I understand that I am responsible for my own health, accident, and automobile insurance. - 11.
-I understand that I may not receive financial compensation for the work I perform during the course of this externship. - 12.
-I understand that if I fail to complete and report all of my hours or fail to complete any work assigned by my Faculty and Field Supervisors, I may fail the externship.
+I understand that I may not receive financial compensation for the work I perform during the period of my semester-in-practice. - 12.
+I understand that I cannot receive credit until I complete and report all of my hours or fail to complete any work assigned by my Faculty and Field Supervisors.